pflanze/functional-perl/docs/blog/perl-weekly-challenges-113.md

 as safe as Perl's ints are (propagation to float would break things, too, if it weren't academic on a 64-bit machine).

-Like mentioned in the previous section, the could probably be written shorter by using the cartesian product or similar, I may look into it.
+Like mentioned in the previous section, the code could probably be written shorter by using the cartesian product or similar, I may look into it.
 Also, someone on IRC posted me [this](https://paste.tomsmeding.com/krsnrC8I) solution which is much